autopi-io/documentation/docs/hardware/generation-2/setup_your_gen_2_diy_edition.md

 If you are looking to use a 4G SIM card or for GPS tracking to be enabled on your device, you will have to purchase your own modem, as one isn't included in the DiY Edition of the AutoPi.
 The modem that we assemble the rest of our devices with is the Quectel EG25-G mini PCIe modem.
-This is the modem that we also test all of our devices with and as such is the one we recommend.
+This is the modem that we also test all of our devices with and as such is the one, we recommend.
 However, since the modem is based on the Qualcomm chipset, other modems that are also based on the Qualcomm chipset should work as well.